 When people ask me about it, I tell them the truth: Sometimes you feel like a bill collector, but the hours are great.
 Unless you’re willing to scratch and compromise for every dollar you make, freelancing is probably not for you.

-below says there are 42 million freelancers in the U.S. They’ve summarized pretty clearly what it means to be a freelancer today—the pros and cons.
+The infographic below says there are 42 million freelancers in the U.S. They’ve summarized pretty clearly what it means to be a freelancer today—the pros and cons.
 Take a look and tell us your freelancing tale in the comments.